 Join us!
 Partners receive free, inspiring articles and ongoing prayer.Click here to subscribe.
 Your email stays private.

 "What are you afraid of?"
-This was the question asked of approximately 150 women last weekend at an amazing women's ministry conference I attended in New England.
+This was the question asked of approximately 150 women one weekend at an amazing women's ministry conference I attended in New England.
 What is keeping you confined within the current borders of your everyday life, that you fear you cannot overcome?
 Depression?
 Abuse?
 Unforgiveness?
 Finances?
 Your need for comfort and security?
 In Christ, there should be no fear of any kind that holds you back from fulfilling your destiny (1 John 4:18).
 The limits are off!

 Sometimes, God reminds me of simple, familiar phrases and uses them to reveal spiritual truths.
 He did that again this morning.
 I'd been studying Proverbs yesterday: "Wisdom is the principal thing; therefore get wisdom.
 And in all your getting, get understanding."
 (Proverbs 4:7-8).
 I obviously hadn't gotten enough understanding yet, since He startled me awake today with another familiar saying.

 "Hold on for dear life!"
 He said as I awoke, bleary-eyed and not quite coherent.
 Truthfully, I was more interested in holding on to my pillow at that point than having a theological discussion.
 But once I had grabbed a mug of hot tea and my Bible, His words began to make more sense.